Yeonbaek County

-Yeonbaek County (Yeonbaek-gun(延白郡)) or Yonbaek County (Yonbaek-gun) was a county in Hwanghae Province, Korea.
+Yeonbaek County (Yeonbaek-gun) or Yonbaek County (Yonbaek-gun) was a county in Hwanghae Province, Korea.
 It was established in 1914 by uniting Yonan County and Paechon County.
 It was divided during the Division of Korea.
 The part of Yeonbaek county under South Korean authorities were administered under Gyeonggi Province.
-During the Korean War, North Korea took all of Yeonbaek County, and after briefly establishing the regions formerly under South Korean control as South Yeonbaek county(남연백군), North Korea disestablished Yeonbaek County and reestablished former Yonan County and Paechon County in 1952.
+During the Korean War, North Korea took all of Yeonbaek County, and after briefly establishing the regions formerly under South Korean control as South Yeonbaek county (남연백군), North Korea disestablished Yeonbaek County and reestablished former Yonan County and Paechon County in 1952.

 Administrative division

 The county had 1 Eup, 19 Myeons and 175 Ris.

 Yonan Eup

 The region was famous for its wine.

 Gwaegungmyeon

 The region was famous for its silk.

 Geumsanmyeon

 The region was famous for its beans and pots.

 Dochonmyeon

 The region had an old fortress.

 Mokdanmyeon

 The region harvested weed, ginseng and tobacco.

 Bongbukmyeon

 The region had a gold mine.